 So What is PZP?

 The PZP vaccine, now registered with the Environmental Protection Agency (EPA) as ZonaStat-H, has a decades-long history of use in multiple wildlife species, including wild horses.
 The vaccine produces an immunological response that prevents fertilization.
 Since it does not affect hormone production, the impacts to behavior are minimal, particularly when compared to the alternatives.
 The vaccine is also reversible.
 It is being used to safely and effectively manage wild horses in the U.S. today.
-In the Assateague Island National Seashore, the National Park Service has used PZP to manage a wild horse population for over two decades without a single removal of a horse.
+In the Assateague Island National Seashore, the National Park Service has used PZP to manage a wild horse population for over three decades.
 In a model program for western states, Friends of a Legacy (FOAL) has partnered with the BLM to control the population of wild horses in the McCullough Peaks HMA through a PZP program that achieved zero population growth in two short years.
 PZP has also reduced population growth in the Pryor Mountains on the Montana/Wyoming border to historic lows.

 When compared to the alternatives presently employed or being considered by the federal government – traumatic roundups and mass removal of horses from their homes on the range; surgical sterilization (castration of stallions and spaying of mares) that destroys natural behaviors; experimental contraceptives that impact behavior and may have serious side effects – the PZP vaccine is clearly the superior alternative currently available for humane management of wild horse and burros herds.